captest-io/cap-client/README.md

 This should display a message listing all the available command-line arguments along with brief descriptions.

-(It is also possible to execute the client through shell scripts.
+(It can be convenient to execute the client through shell scripts.
 Some templates are available in files `captest` and `captest-admin`.)

 ## Credentials